bywatersolutions/koha-plugin-rapido-ill/README.md

 - `partners_library` (default): Use the configured `partners_library_id`
 - `homebranch`: Use the item's home branch
 - `holdingbranch`: Use the item's holding branch
-- `due_date_buffer_days`: Number of days Rapido added to the actual due date.
-To be subtracted from the due date when processing circulation updates.
+- `due_date_buffer_days`: Number of buffer days Rapido adds to due dates for initial loans.
+When processing ITEM_SHIPPED actions, this number of days is subtracted from the received due date to get the actual due date stored in Koha.
+The original due date (with buffer) is stored in the `dueDateWithBuffer` attribute.
+Default: 7 days.
-- `renewal_buffer_days`: Number of days Rapido added to the actual due date.
-To be subtracted from the due date when processing circulation updates.
+- `renewal_buffer_days`: Number of buffer days Rapido adds to due dates for renewals.
+When processing OWNER_RENEW actions, this number of days is subtracted from the received due date.
+When sending renewal requests to Rapido, this number of days is added to the requested due date.
+Default: 7 days.

 ### Task Queue Daemon